-The practice of selectively "doctoring" a medical report is a very risky practice.
-This is a controversial area and opinions vary about the relative pros and cons.
-Caution should be exercised whenever you opt to selectively leave information out.
+This author believes that the practice of selectively "doctoring" a medical report is a very risky practice.
+This is a controversial area.
+Caution should be exercised.
 How do doctors get around this issue?
-Some doctors remind patients that the documented information will be accessed by others (allowing a termination of the conversation about the sensitive topic at this point).
+Some doctors remind patients that the documented information will be accessed by others (allowing a termination of the conversation at this point).
 Some doctors warn patients that if the conversation continues the doctor will be morally and legally bound to act on the disclosed information.
 Some doctors chose to selectively fail to document information in a patient's medical record with the patient's knowledge and consent.
-Many doctors choose to selectively omit information written in the work notes from a final medical report, aware that work-notes are legally discoverable and conscious of the inherent risks incurred.
+Many doctors choose to selectively omit in formation written in the work notes from a final medical report, aware that work-notes are legally discoverable and conscious of the inherent risks incurred.